mvolkmann/blog/src/smalltalk/50-streams.md

 layout: topic-layout.njk
 ---

-Streams provide a way to iterate over many kinds of collections and resources.
+Streams provide a way to iterate over many kinds of collections and resources, including `String` objects.
 They also provide a way to write data.

 The class `SequenceableCollection` which is a superclass of `Array`